zcgan/TABI-2spheres/README.md

 The next lines give the connectivity data	for	the surface	triangulation.

-# Reference
+# References
 W.H.
-Geng	 and	 R.	 Krasny,	 A	treecode-accelerated	 boundary	 integral	 Poisson-Boltzmann	 solver	 for electrostatics	of	solvated	biomolecules,	J.	Comput.
+Geng, R.	Krasny,	A	treecode-accelerated boundary	integral Poisson-Boltzmann solver	for	electrostatics	of	solvated	biomolecules,	J. Comput.
 Phys., 247,	62-78	(2013).

+H.-X. Zhou, Brownian dynamics study of the influences of electrostatic interaction and diffusion on protein-protein association kinetics, Biophys.
+J., 64, 1711-1726 (1993).

 This work was funded by National Science Foundation grants DMS-1418966 and DMS-1819094.